 Deep Sea Exploration

-Dr. Ballard uses the emerging science of deep-water archeology to share his findings from numerous expeditions where he searched for, located and document sites of historical significance.
+Dr. Ballard uses the emerging science of deep-water exploration and advances in technology to share his findings from numerous expeditions where he searched for, located and document sites of historical, geological and biological significance.

 The Personal Account of How the Titanic Was Found, and a Look into the Future

-Dr. Ballard shares his incredible story of the significant discovery of the Titanic, the advanced technology he used for this world famous expedition and what’s the future holds for deep-sea exploration.
+Dr. Ballard shares his incredible story of the significant discovery of the Titanic, how sharing his vision with the US Navy afforded him the opportunity to embark on that world famous expedition.
+He relates advances in technology since then, his use of robots and unmanned submersibles today, and what the future holds for deep-sea exploration.

 Why Book Robert Ballard?